awsdocs/ec2-image-builder-user-guide/doc_source/manage-shared-resources.md

 To share an Image Builder component, image, or recipe:
 + You must own the component, image, or recipe in your AWS account\.
 You cannot share resources that have been shared with you\.
 + The AWS Key Management Service \(AWS KMS\) key associated with encrypted resources must be explicitly shared with the target accounts, organizations, or OUs\.
 + In order to share your Image Builder resources with AWS Organizations and OUs using AWS RAM, you must enable sharing\.
-For more information, see [Enable Sharing with AWS Organizations](https://docs.aws.amazon.com/ram/latest/userguide/getting-started-sharing.html) in the *AWS Resource Access Manager User Guide*\.
+For more information, see [Enable Sharing with AWS Organizations](https://docs.aws.amazon.com/ram/latest/userguide/getting-started-sharing.html) in the *AWS RAM User Guide*\.
 + If you distribute an image encrypted with AWS KMS across accounts in different Regions, you must create a KMS key and alias in each target Region\.
 Additionally, the people who will be launching instances in those Regions will need access to the KMS key specified via the Key Policy\.

 The following resources that Image Builder creates from your pipeline build are not considered Image Builder resources – rather, they are external resources that Image Builder distributes in your account, and to the AWS Regions, accounts, and organizations or organizational units \(OUs\) that you specify in your distribution configuration\.